Michele B. Price, Associate Teaching Professor

 Dr. Price’s research focus is on the systematics of Coleoptera, particularly, beetles belonging to the families Endomychidae (handsome fungus beetles) & Nitidulidae (sap beetles).
 She is especially interested in analyzing species morphology, distributions, natural histories (e.g. habitat, plant associations), and phylogenetics to help reveal the ecologic and evolutionary processes that have shaped current biodiversity.

 Dr. Price strongly encourages student involvement in research as a hands-on, tactile teaching tool.
-At the University of Washington-Bothell she is currently mentoring students with research projects related to exploring the invertebrate communities within the restored UWB/CC North Creek Wetlands.
+At the University of Washington-Bothell she has mentored students with research projects related to exploring the invertebrate communities within the restored UWB/CC North Creek Wetlands, St. Edward State Park in partnership with the UWB Environmental Education Research Center (EERC), and other regions of the Pacific Northwest.

 - B BIO 351 Principles of Anatomy and Physiology I